trycourier/courier-ios/Docs/Inbox.md

         ..

+        Task {
-        // Allows you to listen to all inbox changes and build whatever you'd like self.inboxListener = Courier.shared.addInboxListener(
+            // Allows you to listen to all inbox changes and build whatever you'd like self.inboxListener = await Courier.shared.addInboxListener(
                 onLoading: { [weak self] in
                     // Called when listener is registered, refreshing or restarting },
                 onError: { [weak self] error in
                     // Called on error or sign out
                 },
                 onUnreadCountChanged: { [weak self] count in
                     // Will return 0 when a user is signed out },
                 onFeedChanged: { [weak self] set in
                     // Called when the feed initially loads or is restarted from scratch },
                 onArchiveChanged: { [weak self] set in
                     // Called when the archive initially loads or is restarted from scratch },
                 onPageAdded: { [weak self] feed, set in
                     // Called when pagination happens
                 },
                 onMessageChanged: { [weak self] feed, index, message in
                     // Called when a message is change (i.e. read / unread) },
                 onMessageAdded: { [weak self] feed, index, message in
                     // Called when a message is added (i.e. new message received in realtime) },
                 onMessageRemoved: { [weak self] feed, index, message in
                     // Called when a message is removed (i.e. message is archived) }
             )
+        }

     }